eltreum0/eltruism/Latest.md

 Fixed an issue where Information Panel On Top didn't have the correct Portrait settings after the 3D Portrait fix\
 Fixed a possible issue when using borders with ElvUI action bars disabled\
 Fixed Rogue not auto opening the Order Hall\
-Fixed Arena Frames not Hiding
+Fixed Arena Frames not Hiding\
+Reverted the Objective Frame Taint Fix as it was causing problems for some but not all